MarkGlozier/git-crashcourse/README.md

 # Git Crash Course Repository

-This is the repo I am using for the Git Crash Course.
+This is the repo I am using for the Git Crash Course!